-For the school year 2018-2017 we offer the following IB Diploma subjects at Hasseris Gymnasium
+For the school year 2018-2019 we constitute classes in the following IB Diploma subjects at Hasseris Gymnasium

 Group 1: Studies in Language and Literature

 The Language A: Literature courses introduce you to the analysis of literary texts and a comprehensive exploration of literature from a variety of cultures, genres and periods.
 You learn to appreciate the artistry of literature and develop the ability to reflect critically on your reading, presenting literary analysis powerfully through both oral and written communication.

 The English A: Language and Literature course introduces the critical study and interpretation of written and spoken texts from a wide range of literary and non-literary genres.
 The course allows you to explore the English language through its cultural development and use, its media forms and functions and its literature.
 You develop skills of literary and textual analysis and also the ability to present your ideas effectively.

 “Doing the IB programme has vastly improved my language skills in English, German and Danish.”
 (Kristel Vinter Knudsen – IB Hasseris Graduate 2014)